matiasespina1991/expatrio-challenge/README.md

 ## Usage
 To start the application, run `flutter run` in the terminal.
 Log in with your Expatrio credentials.
-Once authenticated, you will be redirected to the dashboard screen where you can update your tax data.
+Once authenticated, you will be redirected to the main screen where you can update your tax data.

+## License
+Distributed under the MIT License.
+See `LICENSE` file for more information.

 ## Contact
 Matias Espina - [@matiasespina1991](https://www.linkedin.com/in/matiasespina/)